Signing Up for Groups

 We endeavor to train in the five precepts:

-- We acknowledge the power we have in a teaching position, and that line becomes blurred when we have dual relationships.
-We endeavor not to abuse our power and become more aware of nuanced power dynamics.
-We agree to be accountable to another teacher or peer in our community when working with others, and within our own practice.
+- We acknowledge the power we have in a teaching position, and we endeavor not to abuse this power.
+We also work toward awareness of conflicts-of-interest or problems that may occur in the teacher/student relationship.
+When working with others, we agree to be accountable to another teacher or peer in our community by being receptive to feedback and critique, and taking appropriate action when deemed necessary.
 Additionally, we agree to treat each person with respect and dignity, and will not discriminate on the basis of race, gender, national origin, sexual orientation, mental or physical form.

 - Sexual relationships between teacher and student are prohibited.
 We endeavor to maintain appropriate sexual relationships within our lives and community, and endeavor to create an atmosphere free from sexual harassment.

 - With our speech we endeavor to be honest and fair.
-We favor dialogue over silence, and encourage people to talk about conflicts and disagreements, and to become aware of their own conflicts of interest.
+We favor dialogue over silence, and encourage people to talk about conflicts and disagreements, and to become aware of their own inevitable biases.
 We encourage reconciliation when possible, and agree to part ways when it looks like staying together would create more harm.
 Any person who speaks up to any perceived conflict, can do so without fear of retaliation by the teachers, Council, or sangha.

 - In order to reduce recklessness and heedlessness, we will not abuse mind altering substances.